Evolution of transport under cumulative damage in metro systems: Transportation networks under cumulative damage

 with

 where

 Here, we use Dirac's notation, $|\phi_m(T)\rangle, \langle {\bar \phi}_m(T)|$ denote, respectively, the right and left eigenvectors of the transition matrix $\mathbf{W}(T)$ with the respective eigenvalues $0\leq |\lambda_m(T)| \leq 1$.
 The walk which we assume to take place on a (strongly connected) directed weighted and finite network is ergodic with the unique eigenvalue $\lambda_1(T) =1 \forall T $.
-The stationary distribution $P_{j}^{(\infty)}(T)$, that gives the probability to find the random walker at the node $j$ in the limit $t\to\infty$, is given by $P_{j}^{(\infty)}(T) = \langle i|\phi_1(T)\rangle\langle \bar \phi_1(T)|j\rangle$ \cite{MasudaPhysRep2017,FractionalBook2019,RiascosMateos2012,RiascosJCN2021}.
+The stationary distribution $P_{j}^{(\infty)}(T)$, that gives the probability to find the random walker at the node $j$ in the limit $t\to\infty$, is given by $P_{j}^{(\infty)}(T) = \langle i|\phi_1(T)\rangle\langle \bar \phi_1(T)|j\rangle$ \cite{MasudaPhysRep2017,FractionalBook2019,RiascosJCN2021,RiascosMateos2012}.
 The global time $\tau(T)$ expressed in terms of mean first passage time $\left\langle {\cal T}_{ij}(T)\right\rangle$ to start in $i$ and reach for the first time the node $j$ is given by \cite{Eraso_Hernandez_2021}

-In this result, we see that $\tau(T)$ is a global time that gives the weighted average of the number of steps to reach any node of the network.
+In this result, we see that $\tau(T)$ is a global time that gives the weighted average of the number of steps to reach any node.
+In this case, each $\left\langle {\cal T}_{ij}(T)\right\rangle$ is weighted with the value $P_{i}^{(\infty)}$ that acts as a ranking of the nodes in the dynamics defined by each matrix $\mathbf{W}(T)$.
 In this way, the definition $\mathcal{F}(T)$ in Eq. (\ref{F_ratioT}) characterizes globally the effect of the damage suffered by the whole structure and how evolves the capacity of a random walker to explore the network.
 For $\alpha>0$, the smaller $\tau(T)$ (i.e. the higher the transport capacity), the higher the functionality.
 For large times $T\gg 1$, the value $\tau(T) \geq \tau(0)$, therefore $\mathcal{F}(T) \leq 1$ (equality holds only in the undamaged state) \cite{Aging_PhysRevE2019}.
-Here, it is important to mention that additionally to the damage evolution Eq. (\ref{problinks}), we have introduced the condition that $h_{\mathcal{E}^\star}(T)=1$ is kept constant for a randomly chosen edge $\mathcal{E}^\star$.
+Here, it is important to mention that additionally to the damage evolution in Eq. (\ref{problinks}), we have introduced the condition that $h_{\mathcal{E}^\star}(T)=1$ is kept constant for a randomly chosen edge $\mathcal{E}^\star$.
 This particular restriction is necessary to maintain the link $\mathcal{E}^\star$ without damage as a reference of the complete functionality of a link and to avoid sudden ``revival'' of the system described by the matrix $\mathbf{W}(T)$ which may randomly occur if all the links have suffered at least one fault, see Ref. \cite{Aging_PhysRevE2019} for a detailed discussion.